 It was almost like the Mayor was reading my mind and improving on my vague ideas.
 He envisioned a future where the Civil War reenactors and the folks who put on the civil-rights bridge-crossing Jubilee came together for the benefit of the community.
 Perhaps, a new gathering place could be established.

 “It could be a learning place,” the Mayor said, one that could take visitors “from the last great battle of the Civil War to that blood-stained bridge.”
 The mayor suggested change would come from the town’s citizens themselves.
 “People will remain the same until the pain of remaining the same is worse than the pain of changing.”

 I left the Mayor’s office with a sense of hope.
 He was a politician and a politician’s job was to make people feel better, safer.
 Still, I couldn’t help but wonder if conversations with his predecessors would have gone down in a similar way.
-Mayor Melton was only the second mayor since the long reign of Joe T. Smitherman, who was mayor almost continuously from 1964 through 2000.
+Mayor Melton was only the third mayor since the long reign of Joe T. Smitherman, who was mayor almost continuously from 1964 through 2000.
 Maybe I would have felt just as hopeful after leaving a meeting with that mayor.

 TB: For the eighth-grade social studies fair, I interviewed Mayor Smitherman.
 The experiences of interviewing the two mayors couldn’t have been more distinct.

 Smitherman’s office wreaked of the cigarettes he chain-smoked, and was stuffed in every corner with the tchotchkes of more than two decades of political power.
 Mayor Melton’s office was spotless, devoid of any extraneous material.
 On the wall behind him was a city seal approved after Smitherman’s reign was over, the motto “Civil War to Civil Rights and Beyond” encircling an antebellum mansion and the Pettus Bridge.